What a retirement village is

 The Act requires the operator of every facility meeting the definition of a retirement village to ensure the village is registered.

-A retirement village operator must not make any offers of occupation unless it's registered on the Retirement Villages Register.
+A retirement village operator must not make any offers of occupation or advertise unless it's registered on the Retirement Villages Register (except on certain restricted terms provided for by Section 25 of the Act).

 It's irrelevant what particular legal form (such as a licence to occupy, unit title, or lifetime lease or tenancy) is used when a resident purchases a right to live in a unit in a registered retirement village — regardless of the form, the residents will be protected by the Act.